jahirxtrap/randomisfits/README.md

 - Lumberaxe => An axe that can chopping down a configurable number of nearby blocks, useful for felling entire trees (Crouch + right-click to toggle felling mode).
 - Glass Cutter = A tool that can quickly mine glass blocks and panes without the need for Silk Touch.
 - Repair Kit => Repair a configurable amount of durability to items (Used by holding a kit in one hand, the item to be repaired in the other hand, and right-clicking).
-- Crafting Plate => A portable item that grants access to the Crafting Table menu by right-clicking.
+- Crafting Plate => A portable item that grants access to the Crafting Table menu when right-clicked from the hotbar or inventory.
-- Ender Bag => A portable item that grants access to the player's Ender Chest inventory by right-clicking.
+- Ender Bag => A portable item that grants access to the player's Ender Chest inventory when right-clicked from the hotbar or inventory.
 - Bulb, Lamp, Glow Core => Light source blocks, can also be equipped on the head (Useful with dynamic lighting mods).
 - Misfit painting => The first mod logo in a 1x1 painting.